chrispond/AshleySchimpf/README.md

 You'll find more information about how to use the development kit included in this starter project, by reading [its README file](https://github.com/prismicio/javascript-kit/blob/master/README.md).
 In this particular starter, we use the [prismic-nodejs kit](https://github.com/prismicio/prismic-nodejs/blob/master/README.md) based on the javascript-kit and which implement the prismic preview for Node.js.

-### Contribute to the starter project

-Contribution is open to all developer levels, read our "[Contribute to the official kits](https://prismic.io/docs/legacy/documentation/contribute-to-official-kits)" documentation to learn more.

 ### Licence